Ian-C-Harvey/SQL_Server_Practice/README.md

 # Info

-The Information provided for the challanges is a summarized version of the Udemy course questions.
+The challange questions showin are a summarized version of the Udemy course questions.
+I also add additonal code for practice to my anwsers.

-The course uses Adventure Works DB.

 Course Link: https://www.udemy.com/home/my-courses/learning/